sohaildua/OpenfaasML/README.md

 2. Allocate resources efficiently between different processes

-For these reasons, the application is deployed on top of Kubernetes, which orchestrates these services automatically so developers can avoid dealing with underlying server infrastructures like routing, monitoring, scaling, etc.
+For these reasons, the application is deployed on top of Kubernetes, which orchestrates these services automatically so developers can avoid dealing with underlying server infrastructures like routing, monitoring, scaling,etc.

 > Note that this UI does not come automatically installed with the ML models since they are outsourced and deployed seperately with OpenFaaS to demonstrate a serverless architecture (see the [Deploying Machine Learning](#deploying-machine-learning) section for more details).